Skip to the main content.

 She will have to park these questions later for IT and reach out to our SOC analysts for help with additional help, but for now, she has to go about upgrading the Apache Web Service to the latest version.

-When she’s done, she will wait for ASI to tell her if the issue has been resolved for real or if there are niggling problems with it.
-Thankfully, when she does come back just a day later, she will find ASI’s found the fix good and auto-closed the alert, dipping the score of Vulnerabilities and overall org risk.
+When she’s done, she will wait for ASE to tell her if the issue has been resolved for real or if there are niggling problems with it.
+Thankfully, when she does come back just a day later, she will find ASE’s found the fix good and auto-closed the alert, dipping the score of Vulnerabilities and overall org risk.

 Attack Surface Intelligence showing alert closed and risks discovered